techidaily/site-screen-video-capture/source/_posts/updated-consolidating-zoom-schedules-on-android-ios-and-desktop-platforms-for-2024.md

 ![ Delete Synced Zoom Calendar](https://images.wondershare.com/filmora/article-images/delete-selected-calendar-in-zoom.jpg)

- A dialogue box will pop up on the screen asking you if you want to remove the integration, so you just have to click on the Delete button to confirm the change you’d like to make.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/slm2NjVPNtk?si=9ow6g1ucmf0TnT4T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ A dialogue box will pop up on the screen asking you if you want to remove the integration, so you just have to click on the Delete button to confirm the change you’d like to make.

 ## How to Sync Zoom Meetings to Google Calendar on Android Phones?